 On moving back to New York, Dan became a member of the Manhattan Borough-wide chorus, and later the New York All City Chorus and Concert Choir.
 It was at All City where he worked under the direction of John Motley.

 Faith was raised in Cooperstown, NY.
 She played piano from an early age and played as accompanist for school shows and concerts, and sang in the school choir.
 She took to acting in school and in college.

 The two met at Rensselaer Polytechnic Institute while students.
 Professional life led them away from music for over 20 years.
 A song writing workshop series with Maura and Pete Kennedy brought them back to their musical roots.
-To play the songs they write, Dan picked up guitar, and later harmonica; Faith picked up mandolin, later added bass guitar and tenor banjo to her talents, and dabbles with harmonica.
+To play the songs they write, Dan picked up guitar, and later harmonica and banjo; Faith picked up mandolin, later added bass guitar, mandola and dulcimer to her talents.

 Festivals, Contests and Showcases

 Singer-Songwriter Cape May – Showcase artists 2015, 2016

 Top 16 Albums of 2016 – The Folk Revival – WICN Radio

 Dan and Faith are a New England-based singer-songwriter duo who perform what they call dream-inspired folk.

 Dan and Faith are a New England-based husband and wife singer-songwriter duo who describe their music as dream-inspired folk.
 Daniel Senie (guitar, harmonica, vocals) and Faith Senie (mandolin, bass guitar, dulcimer, ukulele, vocals) tap into dreams and everyday life in crafting their original songs.
 They also perform select covers.
 The duo has released three studio CDs and a live EP.